kmotoole/KatherineOToole.github.io/index.md

 ### News
 My newest paper, [Novelty and Cultural Evolution in Modern Popular Music](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-023-00377-7), is available to read in EPJ Data Science.
 In this paper, I use computational methodologies to measure novelty in the aural and lyrical attributes of songs, and examine relationships between song novelty and the likelihood of commercial success.

-My paper on Collaborative Creativity in TikTok Duets will be appearing in the Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23), April 23–28, 2023, Hamburg, Germany.
+My paper, [Collaborative Creativity in TikTok Duets](https://github.com/kmotoole/About/blob/gh-pages/docs/assets/chi23-688.pdf) will be appearing in the Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23), April 23–28, 2023, Hamburg, Germany.
 In this paper, I explore how the technical affordances of the Duet feature structure collaborative interactions between musicians on the TikTok platform and shape the development of a distributed creative process.